natebrunelle/Repair-Graph-Compression/docs/gettingstarted.rst

 Think of it like copy-pasting the source code into a new folder.
 Branches are very lightweight and an amazing way to isolate different works.
 Don't be afraid to have many branches; you can quickly delete them if you need to.
 By using branches to isolate your work, you can avoid merge conflicts for the most part.
 Here are a few rules related to branches:

 1. Name your branches using the following format: `theme_area_firstName`.
 The theme should be something like `bugfix` or `refactoring`.
-The area should be more specific to what you are fixing, refactoring, etc: `graphs` or `generator`.
+The area should be more specific to what you are fixing, refactoring, etc; e.g. `graphs` or `generator`.
 And, ofcourse, the firstname should be your first name.

 2. You can't push to the branches `master` and `development`.
 You need to make a pull request and at least 1 person needs to review it and TravisCI must green light it, before it gets merged into either of those branches.
 This is because `master` should always be stable and `development` should be stable enough for us to branch off of when we do work.